 Assign the PER_VIEW_SENSITIVE_DATA_ACCESS_AUDIT_PRIV privilege to the user and this privilege is granted to the Predefined IT Auditor role.

-Step 1: In the Setup and Maintenance work area, search for and click the Manage Administrator Profile Values task.
+Step 1: Access the Setup and Maintenance work area.

 Fig 1: Manage Administrator Profile Values

 Additionally, IT Auditors can access the new responsive page by navigating to “My client group” and then selecting “Sensitive Data Access Audit” from the “Quick Actions” menu, all in alignment with Oracle GDPR Security Profile.
 This user-friendly interface empowers auditors to effectively manage and monitor sensitive data access.